AndreeaDraghici/Concurrent-and-Distributed-Systems/README.md

 Release Notes
 --

-All labs were developed in Java using IntelliJ IDEA as IDE
+All labs were developed in Java using IntelliJ IDEA as IDE.